sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 	];
 ```

-And using this data you want to build a tree:
+And using this data you want to build a tree, e.g.:

 	Europe
 		Italy